sentrilite/sentrilite/README.md

-# Sentrilite — Cloud-Native, AI-Powered Lightweight, Real-Time System Observability & Security
+# Sentrilite — Cloud-Native, AI-Powered, eBPF based Lightweight, Real-Time System Observability & Security

-Sentrilite is a Cloud-Native Programmable Observability layer and streams structured, real-time events to a web UI where custom rules drive risk scoring, alerting, and reporting.
+Sentrilite is a Hybrid-Cloud Programmable Observability layer and streams structured, real-time events to a web UI where custom rules drive risk scoring, alerting, and reporting.
 Hybrid & multi-cloud ready: Works the same across public clouds and on-prem—EKS, GKE, AKS, vanilla Kubernetes, bare-metal, and edge—so you get a consistent, low-overhead security and observability layer for hybrid/multi-cloud environments all managed from a single dashboard.

 In Kubernetes, Sentrilite runs as a privileged DaemonSet on every node (no changes to your workloads).
 Each agent uses hostPID/hostNetwork to observe container processes, then enriches events with pod metadata (namespace, pod, container, UID) by correlating cgroups with the API server.
 This lets you see all the activity at the container/pod level: